Identify, Analyze, Close, and Overcome Skills Gaps with Skills Management

 To perform a skills gap analysis, leaders have to understand the skills across the workforce, identify business-critical skills, measure proficiency of existing workforce skills, analyze the differences, and develop a plan of action to close skills gaps by training existing talent or hiring external talent.

-What is Causing Skills Gaps?
+What Is Causing Skills Gaps?

 Changes across industries are happening and accelerating quickly, especially in highly technical and regulated industries.
 As this occurs, organizations are craving the ability to identify, track, and understand workforce skills.
 Skills gaps across different workforces are due to a variety of factors.
 For example: